boardfish/dissertation/contents/3-design.md

 self-hosting the solution, they should be able to diagnose problems with the database.
 They should also be able to optimise its performance not just through additional resource, but through manual changes such as indexing.
-Conversely, Devise's user model is dictated by what the user generates, and can be changed in line with other Rails models, making it preferable.
+Conversely, Devise's user model is dictated by what the user generates, and the corresponding database table can be changed in line with other Rails models, making it preferable.

 Hydra presents itself as being a thinner and faster alternative which does not serve its own frontend.
 This is positive, but demands that the developer create